 What do you think of when you hear the word genius?
 If you’re like most people, you think that person probably has a high IQ.
 But IQ test scores only measure problem solving and reasoning.
 It doesn’t measure creativity, and it doesn’t account for savants.

 It’s been reported that artist Andy Warhol had an IQ of only 86.
-And the real life Rainman, Kim Peeks, had an IQ that is well below average.
-Yet he was able to read two pages at once (one with his left eye and one with his right).
-And could remember every piece of music he’d ever heard.
+And the real life Rainman, Kim Peeks, had an IQ that is well below average, yet he was able to read two pages at once (one with his left eye and one with his right) and could remember every piece of music he’d ever heard.

 Stephen Wiltshire was a mute, who was diagnosed with autism when he was 3 years old and sent away to a school for children with special needs.
 Unable to speak, he was able to communicate on paper through drawings.
 Finally by the age of nine he spoke his first word, “paper”.